What supplies should I bring? Does the institute provide anything?

 Does my University Meal Plan Include Breakfast?

 There is an Express convenience store in the Johnson Center on campus, as well as Starbucks and Einsteins Bagels.
 However, the University's meal plan provided for camps does not calculate including breakfast into the meal dollars amount.
-We have had many campers successfully cover three meals a day with the meal money, but most campers end up purchasing cereals and milks from our nearby Giant and storing breakfast items in their room's refrigerators.
+We have had many campers successfully cover three meals a day with the meal money, but most campers end up purchasing cereals and milks from our nearby Giant and storing breakfast items in the dorm.
 There are also several inexpensive places students can cheaply purchase breakfast each day that are located close to their dorm and classrooms.

 How can I address special Dietary Needs?